lundquist-ecology-lab/biol_218_portfolios/README.md

     will open an `Editor` window on the `Top Left` panel
     ![img](./screenshots/linux/file_example.png)
 11. These files can be edited, tested with the `-> Run` command and saved within your project directory
-12. Once you are done editing and testing your porfolios, the `.r` files can be [uploaded to Brightspace](https://mmm.brightspace.com/d2l/home/15700).
+12. Once you are done editing and testing your portfolios, the `.r` files can be [uploaded to Brightspace](https://mmm.brightspace.com/d2l/home/15700).

 When in doubt, you can also get the files off of GitHub by downloading them manually.
 To do this: